simonemmott/MetaModel/README.md

 Each K2 Application has one and only one `Application Configuration` class.
 This class provides the root from which the application meta model is reflected.
 The *exact* implementation of the class annotated with the `@MetaApplication` annotation is irrelevant as the meta models reflection of the application is based entirely on the values of the `@MetaApplication` annotation.

+The table below lists the parameters of the `@MetaApplication` annotation.

 | Value        | Description |
 |--------------|-------------|
 | alias        | The alias of the application.
 This value is used internally to the K2 application when identifying the application configuration |